FlorianWilhelm/pytanis/CONTRIBUTING.md

 ## Issue Reports

-If you experience bugs or general issues with Pytanis, please have a look on the [issue tracker].
+If you experience bugs or general issues with Pytanis, please have a look at the [issue tracker].
-If you don't see anything useful there, please feel free to fire an issue report.
+If you don't see anything useful there, please feel free to file an issue report.

 !!! tip
     Please don't forget to include the closed issues in your search.
-    Sometimes a solution was already reported, and the problem is considered **solved**.
+    Sometimes a solution will have been reported already and the problem is considered **solved**.

 New issue reports should include information about your programming environment